putitsimply/christian-bible-explained/jeremiah.md

 ### How the book ends

 After Jerusalem falls, some survivors flee to Egypt, and Jeremiah ends up going with them, still warning them not to repeat the same mistakes.
 The book finishes with a mix of sadness, lessons from the disaster, and promises that God’s story with the people is not finished.

+## Big ideas

+* The book links injustice and false confidence with national disaster.
+* It shows a prophet’s lonely, risky role: speaking an unpopular message.
+* Hope appears through the idea of a “new covenant” (a renewed relationship and changed hearts).